opendroneid/receiver-android/supported-smartphones.md

 1. Install the [AIDA64](https://play.google.com/store/apps/details?id=com.finalwire.aida64) diagnostic app.
 2. Open the Network menu.
-3. Scroll down to the bottom and check the WiFi Aware flag.
+3. Scroll down to the bottom and check the Wi-Fi Aware flag.

 ### Contributing to the Repository